Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 **Description**

-Return a list of loaded and unloaded cogs on the bot.
+Returns a list of loaded and unloaded cogs on the bot.

-Cogs are unloaded by default, this is where you can find your cogs if you installed some recently.
+Cogs are unloaded by default.
+This is where you can find your cogs if you installed some recently.

 All of the cogs located inside a cog path will be listed here.
 You can see a